nobody-famous/alive/README.md

 -   `alive.enableDiagnostics`: If true (the default), automatically update diagnostics.
 If false, compile file or load file need to be used.
 -   `alive.packageTree.separator`: String, or list of strings, to split package names in the package view.

 Syntax highlighting is done using semantic tokens.
 This is mainly to avoid regex hell.
-The following symantic tokens are added:
+The following semantic tokens are added:

 -   `parenthesis`: Color to use for parenthesis
 -   `symbol`: Color to use for symbols

+## VSCode Settings

+-   `editor.formatOnType`: When set to true, will indent the new line per lisp formatting when enter is pressed
+-   `editor.wordSeparators`: Sets a regex used to determine word boundaries.
+A decent setting is ```"editor.wordSeparators": "`|;:'\",()"```

 ## REPL Integration